nodejs/node/doc/api/n-api.md

 }
 ```

-When nesting scopes, there are cases where you want a handle from an
+When nesting scopes, there are cases where a handle from an
-inner scope to live beyond the lifespan of that scope.
+inner scope needs  to live beyond the lifespan of that scope.
 N-API supports an
 'escapable scope' in order to support this case.
 An escapable scope
 allows one or more handles to be 'promoted' so that they 'escape' the
 current scope and the lifespan of the handle(s) changes from the current